rxr5160/MSD_wheelchair/README.md

 - ABS, prints average distance for each quadrent
 - DET, prints quadrents with marks for threshold detection in each
 - PDBG, prints signal it would want to send, turn left/turn right

-Turning currently segfaults (4/28) <br>
-System Errors if going from one node to neighboring node - distance of 1

 Steering uses a quick and dirty PID of 10 elements to smooth steering, adjust size as needed (PID_SIZE in steering.cpp)